BloomTech-Labs/human-rights-first-docdb-fe/README.md

 - Clean, simple interface to search & view documents
 - Bookmark documents & add tags
 - Scrape documents for fields of interest
+- Search the content of documents using a combination of Title and Document Content
+- User selectable view of documents in either Grid or List view

 <br><br>